radar/guides/gem-development.md

 We call our gem `foodie` because this gem is going to do a couple of things around food, such as portraying them as either "Delicious!" or "Gross!".
 Stay tuned.

 This command creates a [scaffold directory](gem-scaffold/foodie) for our new gem and, if we have Git installed, initializes a Git repository in this directory so we can start committing right away.
+If this is your first time running the `bundle gem` command, you will be asked whether you want to include a the `CODE_OF_CONDUCT.md` and `LICENSE.txt` files with your project.
 The files generated are:

  * [**Gemfile**](gem-scaffold/foodie/Gemfile): Used to manage gem dependencies for our library's development.
 This file contains a `gemspec` line meaning that Bundler will include dependencies specified in _foodie.gemspec_ too.
 It's best practice to specify all the gems that our library depends on in the _gemspec_.

  * [**Rakefile**](gem-scaffold/foodie/Rakefile): Requires Bundler and adds the `build`, `install` and `release` Rake tasks by way of calling `Bundler::GemHelper.install_tasks`.
 The `build` task will build the current version of the gem and store it under the _pkg_ folder, the `install` task will build _and_ install the gem to our system (just like it would do if we `gem install`'d it) and `release` will push the gem to Rubygems for consumption by the public.

+ * [**CODE_OF_CONDUCT.md**](gem-scaffold/foodie/CODE_OF_CONDUCT.md): Provides a code of conduct that you expect all contributors to your gem to follow.
+Will only be included if you chose to have it included.

+ * [**LICENSE.txt**](gem-scaffold/foodie/LICENSE.txt): Includes the MIT license.
+Will only be included if you chose to have it included.

  * [**.gitignore**](gem-scaffold/foodie/.gitignore): (only if we have Git).
 This ignores anything in the _pkg_ directory (generally files put there by `rake build`), anything with a _.gem_ extension and the _.bundle_ directory.